Lexell's Comet: 2018 recalculation

 In a 2018 paper, Quan-Zhi Ye et al. used recorded observations of the comet to recalculate the orbit, finding Le Verrier's 1844 calculations to be highly accurate.
 They simulated the orbit forwards to the year 2000, finding that 98% of possible orbits remained orbiting the Sun, 85% with a perihelion nearer than the asteroid belt, and 40% crossing Earth's orbit.
 The numbers remain consistent even when including non-gravitational parameters caused by pressures from a comet's jets.

 Based on its apparent brightness in 1770, they estimate the comet to be between 4 and 50 kilometers in diameter, most likely less than 30.
-Additionally, based on a lack of meteor showers, they suggest that the comet may have ceased major activity before 1800 AD.
+Additionally, based on a lack of meteor showers, they suggest that the comet may have ceased major activity before 1800.